cj-mills/cjm-fasthtml-workers/README.md

     """
     Start a new job.

-    Note: Resource validation logic is removed since it depends on project-specific resource management.
-Subclasses can override this method to add validation.
+    Calls the _validate_resources hook before starting the job.
+Override that method in subclasses to add custom resource validation logic.
     """
 ```